snprim/ST558_project_2/Report-Saturday.md

 }
 ```

-From the output, we can conclude that boosted tree is the better model.
+From the output, we can conclude that boosted tree is the better model
+for Saturday data.